Women in the Vietnam War: Peace campaigners

 Women played a significant role in anti-war movements, despite facing sexism in those movements and sometimes being relegated to second-class status within organizations.
 However, participation in antiwar groups allowed women to gain experience with organizing protests and crafting effective antiwar rhetoric.
 These newfound skills combined with their dislike of sexism within the opposition movement caused many women to break away from the mainstream antiwar movement and create or join women's antiwar groups, such as Another Mother for Peace, Women's International League for Peace and Freedom (WILPF), and Women Strike for Peace (WSP).
 Women also significant roles in general anti-war groups, such as the Committee of Concerned Asian Scholars.
 Female soldiers serving in Vietnam joined the movement to battle the war and sexism, racism, and the established military bureaucracy by writing articles for antiwar and antimilitary newspapers.

+In 1965, Mary Clarke and Lorraine Gordon of WSP illegally traveled to Hanoi to meet with North Vietnamese leaders and the Vietnamese Women’s Union.
+Their visit defied the U.S. State Department bans and was kept secret to avoid political backlash.
+By creating these connections, they engaged in grassroots diplomacy, showing solidarity across enemy lines.
+Their actions helped humanize the Vietnamese to the American public and challenged the narrative that only state actors could influence foreign policy.

 A number of Buddhist women, such as Chân Không and Nhat Chi Mai, were prominent figures in anti-war movements in South Vietnam.
 The Vietnamese Women's Movement for the Right to Live was also a significant force in South Vietnamese opposition to the war.